The prevalence of small world networks explained by modeling the competing dynamics of local signaling events in geometric networks: Results

+It is important to note that we intentionally define only a generalized $D_i(t)$.
+The actual rate of change and kinetics of the decay function will of course have a profound impact on the dynamic spatial temporal summation of contributing weights to the perceptron, but the exact form of $D_i(t)$ could vary and indeed be optimized to a constructed network or specific task or objective.
+As such we leave it to the individual investigator to define.
+We also do not specify the form of the activation function of $v_j$, which can take on any form the investigator choses in order for $v_j$ to arrive at a decision as to whether to produce an output event in response to threshold being reached.

+Beyond the scope of this paper, on going research in our lab is exploring the use of geometric dynamic perceptrons in the construction of a new class of competitive refractory geometric dynamic artificial (recurrent) neural networks (gdANN's).
+One of the advantages gdANN's have over classical models is the ability to encode much more information for the same sized network due to a greater number of states as a result of the increase in the dimensionality endowed by the combinatorial dynamics of integrating signals.

-\section{Optimized information flows in geometric spatial temporal networks}
+\subsection{Optimized information flows in geometric spatial temporal networks}

+In this section we define a notion of efficient signaling between node pairs in a network within the context of our framework that naturally results from our theoretical arguments.
+In the next section we show how these results can be used to arrive at a unique interpretation for the prevalence of small world networks.
 Given an effective refractory period $\bar{R}_j$ and effective delay time or latency $\bar{\tau}_{ij}$ along an edge $e_{ij}$, the condition for the winning vertex $v_i \in H_j(v_i)$ that achieves activation of $v_j$, i.e. $H_j[v^*_i] \leadsto v_j$, is dependent on the $\lim_{\bar{\tau}_{ij} \rightarrow \bar{R}^+_j} \Lambda_{ij} = \bar{R}_j/\bar{\tau_{ij}}$.
 This implies a balance between how fast information is capable of propagating through the network relative to how quickly its nodes can process incoming signals.
 When a mismatch between network geometry and dynamics exists, it can render the nodes unable to process any information at all or can result in highly inefficient network dynamics.
-We have previously shown that if the signaling speeds $s_{ij}$ are too fast, or equivalently, if the latencies $\bar{\tau}_{ij}$ are too short compared to the amount of time a node requires to process an input, generate an output, and recover to a state in which it can respond again, the network will not be able to sustain internal recurrent activity \cite{buibas}.
+We have previously shown that if signaling speeds $s_{ij}$ are too fast, or equivalently, if the latencies $\bar{\tau}_{ij}$ are too short compared to the amount of time a node requires to process an input, generate an output, and recover to a state in which it can respond again, the network will not be able to sustain internal recurrent activity \cite{buibas}.
 If $s_{ij}$ is too slow or the set of $\bar{\tau}_{ij}$ too long then the network will be inefficient in the sense that it has the potential for faster dynamic signaling that is not being realized.
 Time, as a resource, is being wasted in such a network.
-In the following sections we formalize these concepts.
+In the following sections we formalize these intuitive concepts.